tarek-eltalawi/fatawa_ai/README.md

 - experiment with different models and different prompt engineering, QWEN is doing good but not that good specially for arabic
 - separate scraping from ingesting logic
 - make the project more readable and modular
+- use pydantic AI with langgraph
+- convert scrapping and ingesting to be a langgraph graph

 #### Tools:
 - [x] Translation tool